 Commercial office: A new 15 storey HQ office building with roof-top helicopter landing pad in Lagos for an EPCC oil services company.
 Control Risks provided the threat and risk assessment and proposed operational security strategy.
 The resulting technical designs included full perimeter compound design and full security systems were designed for the building, including electronic access control, video surveillance, and security control room.
 Acceptance testing was provided to ensure correct cause and effect testing of all security devices and systems back to the on-site security control room.

 Hotel and mixed-use: A new branded hotel, retail, and offices development in Nairobi, Kenya spanning 22 floors, with the hotel accommodating the upper 14 floors.
 Layout and vertical segregation were paramount to the success of secure operations for the mixed-use development.
 Control Risks incorporated security strategy and concept design, design development, and technical design specifications for tender.

 Prior to joining Control Risks, Mick trained as a security design consultant within the security and counter-terrorism design and engineering practice at Carillion (TPS).
 Prior to consulting, Mick provided installation, commissioning, maintenance, management, design, sales, evaluation, and acceptance of a wide range of physical and electronic security systems and electrical installation projects, in both public and private sectors.

-Mick has a Postgraduate Diploma in Leadership from Henley Business School, and a Postgraduate Diploma in Project Management from the University of Westminster.
+Mick has a Master of Arts in Leadership from Henley Business School, and a Postgraduate Diploma in Project Management from the University of Westminster.
 He has an HNC in Electronic Engineering and an ONC in Electrical Engineering.